Counselling, psychotherapy & clinical psychology

 - As well as talk therapy, psychotherapists tend to include non-verbal approaches such as body-based or awareness practices, art, play, movement, dance etc as most of our mental and emotional experiences are formed through non-verbal communication and relationship.

-- Provide more continuous support for conditions that have developed over a longer period of time, such as complex PTSD, OCD, and other anxiety disorders.
+- Provide more continuous support for conditions that have developed over a longer period of time from trauma.

 - Have studied psychology at university, which usually makes their approach to treatment more science and research-based.

-- Normally diagnose and treat more complex mental health conditions, such as autistic spectrum disorders, personality and major depressive disorders.
+- Normally diagnose and treat more complex mental health conditions.

 - Often use a variety of assessment methods including psychometric tests, interviews and direct observation of behaviour.